xian-network/xian-core/README.md

 ```

-Then start tendermint node and xian_acbi with:
+Then start cometbft node and xian_acbi with:
 ```
 make up
 ```

-And stop tendermint node and xian_acbi with:
+And stop cometbft node and xian_acbi with:
 ```
 make down
 ```